plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Axis-Title-menu-layout.md

 === "Adding Feature"

-    ```adding feature
-    Selecting an individual fingerprint band allows the user to view the feature's location, represented by an arrow, and   selecting the arrow displays the feature name.
+    ```Selecting an individual fingerprint band allows the user to view the feature's location, represented by an arrow, and   selecting the arrow displays the feature name.

         ![2c-split-axis-add-feature](https://github.com/user-attachments/assets/30f19a38-cc6c-4792-9f6f-bf568122ef2a)
     ```

 === "Hiding Feature"

-    ```hiding feature
-    Clicking the feature arrow hides the feature name, and selecting the fingerprint band again hides the feature entirely.
+    ```Clicking the feature arrow hides the feature name, and selecting the fingerprint band again hides the feature entirely.

         ![2d-split-axis-remove-feature](https://github.com/user-attachments/assets/2cc78f74-0d63-4d5c-890a-b344e8c9456c)
     ```
 !!!note